 Tip 2: Briefly describe what motivates you to be an operations manager

-2. Are You An Easy-Going Manager Or You Adopt A Firm Approach Towards Managing Operations And People?
+2. Are You An Easy-Going Manager, Or do You Adopt A Firm Approach Towards Managing Operations And People?

 Tip 1: Briefly describe your style of management